prank855/2021x/README.md

 WIP

-navigate to "working_files" for source arrow, and "working_files/arrow_gen.txt" on how you would automaticaly create the svg's of the arrows.
+navigate to ./arrowgen/ on how to generate your own arrows of different colors/ size ratios

 ---